Evaluation of the doctoral education

 Results from Exit poll

-The results from exit poll for doctoral students from 2013 – 2016 have now been compiled and presented in a report.
+90 percent were satisfied with their doctoral education in Exit poll 2017.
+The results from exit poll for doctoral students from 2013 – 2016 have been compiled and presented in a report.
 Comparing with the period 2008 – 2012 we can see a positive development.
-92 percent were satisfied with their doctoral education 2016.

 “The Board of Doctoral Education’s assignment is to work for high quality in KI’s doctoral education and the survey results indicate that this work has been successful so far, even if there still are aspects that can be improved.
 It is highly prioritised for the board and for KI to strengthen the research training environments and to decrease the vulnerability of individual doctoral students”, says Marianne Schultzberg, dean of doctoral education at KI.